 One of the most popular dishes of Perak is undoubtedly the Hainanese chicken rice.
 When the entourage arrived in Ipoh at about 8 pm, the Tourism Malaysia Perak director Ibrahim Seddiqi Talib brought them to dinner at the famous Nasi Ayam Hainan Ipoh restaurant.

 The Hainanese chicken rice is a dish originating from the Hainan province in China.
 Restaurant owner Shahril Hizri Mohamed said the chicken is prepared by boiling it along with stock made from chicken bones.

 “The same stock is what makes the rice flavourful.
-“The Hainanese chicken rice is served with fried bean sprouts, sliced cucumber and a dip made from chilli sauce and ginger,” he said.
+“The Hainanese chicken rice is served with fried bean sprouts, sliced cucumber, and a dip made from chili sauce and ginger,” he said.
 Shahril said the tasty dish was once only available to non-Muslims as it was not prepared in a halal way.
 This gave him the idea of starting a business selling halal Hainanese chicken rice.

 HALAL CHINESE FOOD

 The next day, the entourage was brought to the Caterbest Restaurant in Bercham for lunch to experience authentic Chinese dishes that were halal.
 Restaurant owner Wong Swee Kok said he decided to operate a halal business to provide Muslims the opportunity to experience the true taste of traditional Chinese cooking.

 “This is also to assure them that the Chinese food can be prepared in a halal way while remaining authentic,” he said.
 Wong said many of his chefs and assistant cooks are Muslims and there is also a halal logo in front of his restaurant.